-- the PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections of our auditor in the past has deprived our investors with the benefits of such inspections (Pages 52 to 53); - our ADSs may be prohibited from trading in the United States under the HFCAA in the future if the PCAOB is unable to inspect or investigate completely auditors located in China.
-The delisting of the ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment (Page 53);
+- the PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections of our auditor in the past has deprived our investors with the benefits of such inspections (Page 43); - our ADSs may be prohibited from trading in the United States under the HFCAA in the future if the PCAOB is unable to inspect or investigate completely auditors located in China.
+The delisting or prohibition of trading of the ADSs, or the threat of their being delisted or prohibited from trading, may materially and adversely affect the value of your investment.
+(Pages 43 to 44); - the approval of and filing with the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing (Pages 44 to 45); - the PRC government's significant oversight and discretion over our business operation could result in a material adverse change in our operations and the value of our ADSs (Pages 45 to 46); - adverse changes in China's economic, political and social conditions, as well as laws and government policies, may materially and adversely affect our business, financial condition, results of operations and growth prospects (Page 46); - · we are subject to the changes, interpretation and enforcement of laws and regulations in mainland China (Pages 46 to 47);